 One fundamental aspect of phonemic awareness is understanding that multiple graphemes can be used to represent a single phoneme.
 In order to do this, students must first become familiar with the sound that a particular phoneme makes.
 Time to read aloud to explore the long ‘o’ sound!

 This phoneme spotter story, At the Snow, explores some of the graphemes that make the long ‘o’ vowel sound.
 These include the grapheme ‘o’, the split digraph ‘o_e’, the digraph ‘ow’ and the digraph ‘oe’.

 Individual or small group activity

 Project the text onto your whiteboard.
 Read the text aloud to the students.
-Each time they hear the long ‘o’ sound, have the students indicate this in some way, e.g., put their hands on their head, stand up, clap their hands.
-Afterward, discuss the various graphemes that made the long ‘o’ sound within the text.
+Each time they hear the long ‘o’ sound, have the students indicate this in some way, e.g. put their hands on their head, stand up, clap their hands.
+Afterwards, discuss the various graphemes that made the long ‘o’ sound within the text.

 Looking for additional resources to teach the long ‘o’ sound?

 Use this active PowerPoint game to consolidate your students understanding of the long and short ‘o’ sound in common words.

 An active PowerPoint game to practise reading and identifying long and short vowel ‘o’ words.